Trilogy of Terror: Story 3: Amelia

 Amelia lives alone in a high-rise apartment building.
-When Amelia tells her overbearing mother she is cancelling their evening plans in order to see her anthropologist boyfriend on his birthday, and that she bought him a wooden fetish doll in the form of a misshapen aboriginal warrior with pointed teeth and a spear, her mother hangs up.
+When Amelia tells her overbearing mother that she is cancelling their evening plans in order to see her anthropologist boyfriend on his birthday, and that she bought him a wooden fetish doll in the form of a misshapen aboriginal warrior with pointed teeth and a spear, her mother hangs up.
 A scroll with the doll claims that the gold chain adorning the doll keeps the spirit of a Zuni hunter named "He Who Kills" trapped within.
 As Amelia leaves the room, the gold chain falls off.

 Later, Amelia realizes the doll is not where she left it.
 Amelia hears a noise in the kitchen and finds a carving knife is missing.
 Returning to the living room, she is attacked by the doll, which stabs at her ankles and chases her around the apartment.
 Amelia envelops the doll in a towel and attempts to drown it in the bathtub.
 She later traps it in a suitcase.
 The doll begins cutting a hole through the suitcase with the knife, but Amelia stabs it with a screwdriver.
 Thinking it might be dead, she opens the case.
 It leaps out and sinks its teeth into her arm.
 After getting it off by smashing it into a lamp, she hurls the doll into the oven.
 She holds the oven door while the doll howls and screams as it burns.
 When the howling stops, she opens the oven to ensure that the doll is dead, and emits a blood-curdling scream.

 Amelia later calls her mother and invites her to come over.
 She then rips the bolt from her front door and crouches down in a primitive manner, carrying a large carving knife with which she repeatedly stabs at the floor.
 She awaits her mother, grinning and revealing the teeth of the Zuni fetish doll, whose spirit now inhabits her body.